-- Direct deaths are defined as those related to obstetric complications during pregnancy, labour or puerperium (6 weeks) or resulting from any treatment received.
+- Direct deaths are defined as those related to obstetric complications during pregnancy, labour or puerperium (six weeks) or resulting from any treatment received.

 - Indirect deaths are those associated with a disorder, the effect of which is exacerbated by pregnancy.

-- Late deaths occur ≥42 days after end of pregnancy.
+- Late maternal deaths occur ≥42 days but less than one year after end of pregnancy.

-- Cardiac disease is the most common cause of Indirect death and this has not changed significantly since 2003-2005 at 6.72 per 100,000 maternities.
+- Cardiac disease is the most common cause of indirect death.
+The indirect maternal mortality rate has not changed significantly since 2003; it is 6.11 per 100,000 maternities.

 Mortality rates and main causes of death

 Thrombosis and thromboembolism continue to be the leading cause of direct deaths in the UK and the rate has not changed significantly but the mortality rate due to pre-eclampsia and eclampsia is the lowest ever reported.There has been a continued decrease in deaths related to genital tract sepsis.
 The mortality rate related to genital tract sepsis decreased from 0.63 per 100,000 maternities in 2009-2011 to 0.29 deaths in 2011-2013.